Bridgewater College, History and Political Science

 |Institution Type:||College / University|

 |Location:||Virginia, United States|

-MISSION: Bridgewater College is a residential liberal arts college of 1800 students with a newly redesigned core curriculum and a growing focus on undergraduate research.
-The College emphasizes creativity and innovation in pedagogy, research, and curriculum, and teaching experience at the undergraduate level is desirable.
-Successful faculty members are dedicated to recruiting, advising and mentoring students, contributing to campus-wide faculty initiatives and maintaining an active research agenda.
-Bridgewater seeks faculty members eager to engage and support our commitment to liberal learning, so application materials should address how you might contribute to the College’s liberal arts mission or ways that this mission informs your vocation as teacher and scholar.
+MISSION: Bridgewater College is a residential liberal arts college of about 1600 students with a vibrant core curriculum and a growing focus on undergraduate research.
+The College emphasizes creativity and innovation in pedagogy and research.
+Successful faculty members are dedicated to advising and mentoring students, contributing to campus-wide faculty initiatives, and maintaining an active research agenda.
+Bridgewater seeks faculty members eager to engage and support our commitment to the breadth and depth of learning as well as diversity and inclusion.
+Therefore, application materials should address how you might contribute to the College’s liberal arts mission or ways that this mission informs your vocation as teacher and scholar.

-FOR ADDITIONAL INFORMATION CONTACT: Dr. Jamie Frueh at: email@example.com
+FOR ADDITIONAL INFORMATION CONTACT: Dr. Brandon Marsh at: firstname.lastname@example.org.

-APPLICATION: Please complete the online application and attach a cover letter, curriculum vitae, statement of teaching philosophy, statement of research interests, and copies of undergraduate and graduate transcripts.
-Three letters of recommendation should be forwarded to Courtney Ritchie at firstname.lastname@example.org.
+APPLICATION: Please complete the online application at www.bridgewater.edu/careers and attach a cover letter, curriculum vitae, statement of teaching philosophy, a statement addressing their contribution to diversity, equity, and inclusion, evidence of teaching effectiveness, and copies of undergraduate and graduate transcripts.
+Please upload three letters of recommendations or forward letters to email@example.com.

 Bridgewater College is a welcoming and vibrant community committed to supporting a diverse faculty, and actively seeks applications from women, minorities, and other persons from traditionally under-represented groups.
 Bridgewater College is an equal opportunity provider and employer.